Angelique Kerber

-Angelique Kerber ([ʔan.d͡ʒɛˈliːk ˈkɛɐ̯bɐ]; born 18 January 1988) is a German professional tennis player.
-She has been ranked as high as world No. 1, for a total of 34 weeks, and won three major titles at the 2016 Australian Open, the 2016 US Open, and the 2018 Wimbledon Championships.
-She is also an Olympic silver medalist and was the year-end world number one in 2016.
+Angelique Kerber ([ʔan.d͡ʒɛˈliːk ˈkɛɐ̯bɐ]; born 18 January 1988) is a German former professional tennis player.
+She was ranked as the world No. 1 in women's singles by the Women's Tennis Association (WTA) for 34 weeks, including as the year-end No. 1 in 2016.
+Kerber won 14 WTA Tour-level singles titles, including three majors at the 2016 Australian Open, the 2016 US Open, and the 2018 Wimbledon Championships.
+She also won a silver medal in women's singles at the 2016 Rio Olympics.

 Kerber made her professional debut in 2003 and began her rise to prominence upon reaching the semifinals of the 2011 US Open as the world No. 92.
-An accomplished left-handed player, Kerber's ranking cracked the top 5 in 2012, and she would eventually reach the world No. 1 ranking on 12 September 2016, becoming the 22nd and oldest player to achieve the top ranking.
-She has won 14 career singles titles, across all surfaces, including three major titles.
-She has also won a silver medal in women's singles representing Germany at the 2016 Rio Olympics.
+An accomplished left-handed player, Kerber first cracked the top 5 in the rankings in 2012 and would eventually become world No. 1 on 12 September 2016, becoming the 22nd and oldest player to achieve the top ranking.
+Following a maternity leave, Kerber retired from the sport after the 2024 Paris Olympics.

 Early life

-Kerber was born on 18 January 1988 in Bremen to Polish parents Sławomir Kerber, from Poznań, and Beata (née Rzeźnik), who is also her manager.
+Kerber was born on 18 January 1988 in Bremen to Polish-German parents Sławomir Kerber, from Poznań, and Beata (née Rzeźnik), who is also her manager.
 She has one sister, Jessica.
 She grew up in Kiel, where her family stayed in an apartment in a training academy where her parents work, and started playing tennis at age three, eventually joining the junior circuit.
 Although born right-handed, Kerber plays left-handed.